Oliviers-OSS/dbgflags/README.md

 dbgflags
 ========

-Library to easily manage trace activation and log to syslog, file or console.
+Library to easily manage trace activation and log to syslog, file(s) or console.